ellap4n/studio-project/README.md

 https://p5js.org/reference/p5.SoundFile/addCue/

 #### Line Style
+I tested it out on a real, higher defintion image, and it was difficult to see the original, so I changed the line style to be thinner and more compact.

 ## Save File
-After the online class 12/02 I got the suggestion to create the save function where it saves after a time interval so the image you want to be 'saved' is different
+After the online class 12/02 I got the suggestion to create the save function where it saves after a time interval so the image you want to be 'saved' is different.

 ## Final Touches
 Finally, I made the cursor a hand, to visually prompt the user to 'click'